A Dynamic Near-Optimal Algorithm for Online Linear Programming: Dynamic Learning Algorithm

-Note that we update the price $\lceil \log_{2}{(1/\epsilon)}\rceil$ times during the whole time horizon.
-Thus, the algorithm requires more computation, but as we show next it requires a weaker lower bound on $B$ for proving the same competitive ratio.
+Note that we update the dual price vector $\lceil \log_{2}{(1/\epsilon)}\rceil$ times during the entire time horizon.
+Thus, the dynamic learning algorithm requires more computation.
+However, as we show next, it requires a weaker lower bound on $B$ for proving the same competitive ratio.
 The intuition behind this improvement is as follows.
-Note that initially, at $\ell=n\epsilon$, $h_{\ell} = \sqrt{\epsilon} > \epsilon$.
-Thus, more slack is available, and so the large deviation argument for constraint satisfaction (as in Lemma \ref{lem:one-time-constraints}) requires a weaker condition on $B$.
-The numbers $h_{\ell}$ decrease as $\ell$ increases.
-However, for large values of $\ell$, sample size is larger, making the weaker condition on $B$ sufficient for our purpose.
-Also, $h_{\ell}$ decrease rapidly enough, so that the overall loss on the objective value is not significant.
-The careful choice of numbers $h_{\ell}$ will play a key role in proving our results.
+Note that initially, at $\ell=\epsilon n$, $h_{\ell} = \sqrt{\epsilon} > \epsilon$.
+Thus, we have larger slacks at the beginning, and the large deviation argument for constraint satisfaction (as in Lemma \ref{lem:one-time-constraints}) requires a weaker condition on $B$.
+As $t$ increases, $\ell$ increases, and $h_{\ell}$ decreases.
+However, for larger values of $\ell$, the sample size is larger, making a weaker condition on $B$ sufficient to prove the same error bound.
+Furthermore, $h_{\ell}$ decreases rapidly enough, such that the overall loss on the objective value is not significant.
+As one will see, the careful choice of the numbers $h_{\ell}$ plays an important role in proving our results.

-\subsection{Competitive ratio analysis}
+\subsection{Competitive Ratio Analysis}

-The analysis for the dynamic algorithm proceeds in a manner similar to that for the one-time learning algorithm.
-However, stronger results for the price learned in each period need to be proven here.
-In this proof, for simplicity of discussion, we assume that $\epsilon=2^{-E}$ for some integer $E$, and that the numbers $\ell=2^rn\epsilon$ for $r=0,1,2,...,E-1$ are all integers.
-Let $L=\{n\epsilon, 2n\epsilon, \ldots, 2^{E-1}\epsilon\}$.
+The analysis for the dynamic learning algorithm proceeds in a manner similar to that for the one-time learning algorithm.
+However, stronger results for the price learned in each period need to be proved here.
+In the following, we assume $\epsilon = 2^{-E}$ and let $L=\{\epsilon n, 2\epsilon n, \ldots, 2^{E-1}\epsilon n\}$.